mcfrank/lot-language-learning-2023/README.md

 -   Learn about CHILDES and the CHAT format
 -   Discuss issues of frequency and frequency estimation from corpus data
--   Reproduce analyses of the development of disjunction from [Jasbi, Jaggi, Clark, & Frank (2022)](https://www.cambridge.org/core/journals/journal-of-child-language/article/abs/contextdependent-learning-of-linguistic-disjunction/D88F848F43230EE00A6474E4400A75AF). [[github repo](https://github.com/jasbi/disjunction_learning)]
+-   Reproduce analyses of the development of disjunction from [Jasbi, Jaggi, Clark, & Frank (2022)](https://www.cambridge.org/core/journals/journal-of-child-language/article/abs/contextdependent-learning-of-linguistic-disjunction/D88F848F43230EE00A6474E4400A75AF).

 ### Day 4: Exploring online processing using Peekbank